CleverRaven/Cataclysm-DDA/doc/MONSTER_SPECIAL_ATTACKS.md

 ### "spell" Monster Spells

 Casts a separately-defined spell at the monster's target.
 Spells with `target_self: true` will only target the casting monster, and will still be casted only if the monster has a hostile target.
+Monsters with more than one special attack require the `id` to be defined for each.

 | Identifier                     | Description                                                                                             |
 | ---                            | ------------------------------------------------------------------------------------------------------- |